 A home inspection is usually scheduled after an offer has been made and accepted, but before the closing date.
 That way, the inspector can rule out any major defects that could be dangerous or costly.
 In rare cases—due to timing or contractual issues—the inspection can be scheduled after the closing date.
 If this is the case, the home buyer should schedule the inspection for the earliest possible date after closing.

 It is important to choose a home inspector who is qualified and holds a license or certification in the field.
 Many jurisdictions do not regulate home inspections, meaning that anyone could call themselves a home inspector.
 However, just because someone performs home inspections doesn’t mean that they’re actually qualified to do so.
 If you are buying or selling a home in an unregulated jurisdiction, make sure to look for a home inspector with the proper certifications.
 If you are located in a state or province that does require licensing of home inspectors, you should hire only a licensed professional.

-Contact your state by phone or online to find out whether they license home inspectors, and what qualifications they're required to have.
+Contact your state by phone or online to find out whether they license home inspectors, and what qualifications they’re required to have.
 License numbers in licensing states may vary in appearance, but you should be able to independently verify it.
-If your state doesn't require licensing, find out what qualifications and certifications your home inspector has.
+If your state doesn’t require licensing, find out what qualifications and certifications your home inspector has.
 The International Association of Certified Home Inspectors-InterNACHI is the largest and most trusted home inspector association in the world.
 Its members undergo rigorous training to become Certified Professional Inspectors (CPIs).
-They also follow a Standards of Practice and adhere to a Code of Ethics.
+They also follow company Standards of Practice and adhere to a Code of Ethics.